 Subscriptions to capture customers

-A current trend is the building of a subscriber base for your products.
+A current trend is the building of a subscriber base with customer trust for your products.
 It is very common in areas like streaming services and product replenishment, but it has been around for years with industries like consumer insurance products.
-It is almost like forced loyalty; usually, the person subscribing doesn’t even notice if the bill is small enough, and once you notice, you’ve already been billed.
+It is almost like forced consumer loyalty; usually, the person subscribing doesn’t even notice if the bill is small enough, and once you notice, you’ve already been billed.

-The model is great for companies that can convince their customers to subscribe, steady revenue usually enforced by a credit card and an indecipherable list of terms and conditions that no one really reads, but ultimately benefits the brand.
+The model is great for companies that can convince their customers to subscribe, steady revenue usually enforced by a credit card, and an indecipherable list of terms and conditions that no one really reads, but ultimately benefits the brand.
 Even better, most of these subscription packages have no real additional cost to deliver.
 An insurance company will provide you with an Agent, but your relationship likely doesn’t involve regular communications with you, except to remind you to pay the bill.

 Are they loyal?